-It is a violation to transport pesticides in any manner that will endanger humans, animals, or the environment.
-Best management practices for pesticide transportation are as follows:
+According to state law, it is a violation to transport pesticides in any manner that will endanger humans, animals, or the environment.
+SDDA recommendations for pesticide transportation are as follows:

 - Use a ratchet-type tie down strap or chain binder to secure tanks to the vehicle.
-Make sure that the strap or chain/chain binder is of sufficient strength to secure the load. - Inspect all plumbing and secure hoses and other equipment to avoid damage and potential spills. - Ensure that the transport vehicle is capable of transporting the weight of the container and contents. - When transporting small containers: - Do not transport them inside the passenger compartment. - It is suggested that small pesticide containers be placed within a leak proof container such as a covered plastic container. - Never leave pesticides unattended in an unlocked vehicle or an unsecured area where they can be tampered with or stolen. - Secure pesticide containers in an area of the vehicle to avoid significant movement or breakage from movement of other items in the vehicle.
+Make sure that the strap or chain/chain binder is of sufficient strength to secure the load. - Inspect all plumbing and secure hoses and other equipment to avoid damage and potential spills. - Insure that the transport vehicle is capable of transporting the weight of the container and contents. - When transporting small containers: - o Do not transport them inside the passenger compartment. - o It is suggested that small pesticide containers be placed within a leak proof container such as a covered plastic container. - O Never leave pesticides unattended in an unlocked vehicle or an unsecured area where they can be tampered with or stolen. - Secure pesticide containers in an area of the vehicle to avoid significant movement or breakage from movement of other items in the vehicle.

-Spills during transport should be reported to the Department of Agriculture or Emergency Management Services within 12 hours after a spill of more than 5 gallons of liquid or 50 pounds of dry pesticide.
+Spills during transport are required to be reported to the Department of Agriculture or Emergency Management Services within 12 hours after a spill of more than 5 gallons of liquid or 50 pounds of dry pesticide.

-Mixing/Washing Station
+9.9 Mixing/Washing Station